 California Paramedic license and application information -> https://emsa.ca.gov/paramedic/

 To learn more about how to apply in California, please search the California EMS agencies for more information -> https://emsa.ca.gov/local-ems-agencies/

-Some applicants may already have a license in another state but are wishing to legally work in California.
-This applicant must go through the “reciprocity” process to attain the California certification using their existing license.
+EMT/Paramedic license applicants ifor California may already have a license in another state.
+These applicants must go through the “reciprocity” process to attain the California certification using their existing license.
 To learn more about this process, please contact the CA EMS agency for the county you will be working in or residing.

 PERCOMonline Training For California Students